MicrosoftDocs/power-automate-docs/articles/desktop-flows/actions-reference/webautomation.md

 |Failed to launch Chrome|Indicates a problem launching Chrome|
 |Invalid URL|Indicates that the provided URL was invalid|

-## <a name="launchedgebase"></a> Launch new Edge
+## <a name="launchedgebase"></a> Launch new Microsoft Edge

-Launch a new instance or attach to a running instance of Edge for automating websites and web applications.
+Launch a new instance or attach to a running instance of Microsoft Edge for automating websites and web applications.

 ### Input parameters